-TERMINATION OF EMPLOYMENT.
+Termination of Employment.
 If an employee participant ceases to be an employee of Superior for any reason, including death, any Incentive may be exercised or shall expire at such time or times as may be determined by the Committee in the Incentive agreement.

-CHANGE OF CONTROL.
+Change of Control.
 In the event of a change of control of Superior, as defined in the Plan, all outstanding options granted pursuant to the Plan shall become fully exercisable, all Incentives shall vest in full, all restrictions or limitations on any Incentives shall lapse and all performance criteria and other conditions relating to the payment of Incentives will be deemed to be achieved.

-occurrence of a change of control, the Compensation Committee will have the authority to take a variety of actions regarding outstanding Incentives.
+In addition to the acceleration of exercisability and vesting upon the occurrence of a change of control, the Compensation Committee will have the authority to take a variety of actions regarding outstanding Incentives.
 Within certain time periods, the Compensation Committee may (i) require that all outstanding stock options remain exercisable only for a limited time, after which time all such options will terminate, (ii) require the surrender to Superior of some or all outstanding options in exchange for Superior Common Stock or a cash payment for each option equal in value to the per-share change of control value, calculated as described in the Plan, over the exercise price, (iii) make any equitable adjustments to outstanding Incentives as the Compensation Committee deems necessary to reflect the corporate change or (iv) provide that an option shall become an option relating to the number and class of shares of stock or other securities or property (including cash) to which the participant would have been entitled in connection with the corporate change if the participant had been a stockholder.

-TRANSFERABILITY OF INCENTIVES.
+Transferability of Incentives.
 Incentives are not transferable except (a) by will, (b) by the laws of descent and distribution, or (c) only in the case of stock options, pursuant to a domestic relations order, to family members, to a family partnership, to a family limited liability company or to a trust for the benefit of family members, if permitted by the Compensation Committee and so provided in the Incentive agreement.